coolbutuseless/fastpng/README.md

 - Transparency via the `tRNS` chunk for RGBA and RGB format PNGs.
   (Already implemented for indexed images).
 - 16 bit support
-- Add test for “avoid transpose” when writing gray PNG

 ## Installation